 Summer is here which means one thing…ice cream, and lots of it.
 While plenty of the sweet stuff can be found in the Capital’s concrete jungle—we’ve done the hard yards and nailed down a list of the very best.
 And we take our job very seriously indeed.
-Here are the best ice cream stores to be found in the windy city.

 11 Cable Street

 It’s a big call but we think Gelissimo has the best gelato in Wellington.
 It’s won many awards for good reason.
-The decadently creamy gelato is made from at least 80% organic milk and there’s a dizzying array of flavours—from Lamington to activated charcoal and even a special glow-in the-dark version that’s released on occasion.
+The decadently creamy gelato is made from at least 80% organic milk and there’s a dizzying array of flavours—from Lamington to activated charcoal and even a special glow-in-the-dark version that’s released on occasion.
 Our pick of the bunch though is the vanilla gelato swirled with Fix and Fogg peanut butter, salted caramel and dark chocolate.
 There are other stores on Taranaki Wharf and at Freyberg Pool, off Oriental Parade.
 Gelissimo also supplies restaurants and cafés, so you’re never too far away from your next scoop.

 497 Karaka Bay Road